cohesivecc/admin/README.md

 ## Help Text and Labels

-It is possible to add help text to a field.
+It is possible to add help text or change the label for a field.
 See example below:

 ```yml
 fields: